 The Competitive Application must have the same address level data and census blocks as the Full Application it is based on.
 To be considered, the Competitive Application must have a lower grant request than the initial Full Application for at least the same service level for all of the project area.

-Since the Competitive Application is based on service addresses and census blocks in a submitted Full Application, all of the service addresses and LOIs have been reviewed and determined eligible for inclusion in an application.
+Since the Competitive Application is based on service addresses and census blocks in a submitted Full Application, all of the service addresses have been reviewed and determined eligible for inclusion in an application.

 - What documents are required in a Competitive Application?